qbead/qbeadWebsite/content/book/tilt.md

 }
 ```

-You can upload this code directly from the Examples menu in the Arduino software.
+You can upload the above code directly from the Examples menu in the Arduino software.
 `Examples → SpinWearables → Tilt_Sensor →  Simple` has a slightly more detailed
 version of the above code, sensing both along $x$ and $y$.
 However, you should feel free to explore your artistic tendencies,